QiuYukang/5G-LENA/doc/source/nr-module.rst

 spread from 30 ns to 316 ns are used.
 For NR, SCS of 30 KHz and 60 KHz are simulated.
-The details of the link-level simulator as well as the optimized :math:`\beta` values for each MCS index in MCS Table1 and MCS Table2 are detailed in [lagen20]_, as included in the simulator.
+The details of the link-level simulator as well as the optimized :math:`\beta` values for each MCS index in MCS Table1 and MCS Table2 are detailed in [lagen20]_, as included in the 'NR' simulator.

 **Effective SINR to code BLER mapping**: Once we have the effective SINR for the given MCS, resource allocation, and channel model, we need SINR-BLER lookup tables to find the corresponding code BLER.
 In order to obtain SINR-BLER mappings, we perform extensive simulations using our NR-compliant link-level simulator.
-Such curves are included in the simulator in form of structures.
+Such curves are included in the 'NR' simulator in form of structures.

 For each MCS (both in MCS Table1 and Table2), various resource allocation (with varying number of RBs from 1 to 132 and varying number of OFDM symbols from 1 to 10) are simulated.
 Given the resource allocation,